Events on This Day

 1979 - From our Better Late Than Never Dept.: U.S. President Jimmy Carter issued a letter absolving Dr. Samuel Mudd, the physician who had treated the broken leg of assassin John Wilkes Booth, of any role in the murder of U.S. President Abraham Lincoln.

-1981 - Walter Payton signed a contract to play with the Chicago Bears of the NFL on this, his 27th birthday.
-The famed running back earned almost $2 million over three years.
+1981 - Walter Payton signed a signed a bigger, better contract with the Chicago Bears on this, his 27th birthday.
+The new deal brought the famed running back almost $2 million over three years.
 Sweetness, as he was nicknamed (because of his disposition), became the highest-paid player in the National Football League.

 1984 - Blues singer Willie Mae (Big Mama) Thornton died in Los Angeles of a heart attack at age 57.
 She is best known for her recording of the original version of the Elvis Presley hit Hound Dog in 1953.